 Any employee may ask his or her employer to establish designated work groups, and the particulars of the groups are to be determined by negotiation and agreement between the employer and the employees.
 These negotiations should commence within 14 days of the request.
 An employer may also be the one to initiate negotiations.

-Criteria: There are two key criteria which must be used as guidance to decide the number and location of any DWGs:
+Criteria: There are two key criteria which must be used as guidance to decide the number and location of any DWGs - that they:

-- the interests of employees to be represented and safeguarded, and
+- best and most conveniently enable the interests of employees (in the DWG) to be represented and safeguarded, and

-- the need for a rep to be accessible to each member of the group.
+- best takes account of the need for an HSR to be accessible to each member of the group.

 In other words - the DWGs should not be too large.
 What's most important is for the HSR to know the members of their DWG and to be available to represent them.